 Affairs in film and television series are often portrayed as exciting adventures, fun and mischievous; a way of breaking free from oppression… a conduit to a joyful existence.
-To the person contemplating an affair, it can seem like a solution to depression, boredom or worse in a marriage; desperately needed relief from intense loneliness, and/or a bolster to one’s self esteem.
+Embarking on an affair can seem like a solution to marital difficulties that have led to boredom, depression, low self esteem or intense loneliness.

 The reality of the experience of an affair is almost always very different.
 The explosion of brain research in the last decade has shed light

 on some of what actually happens physiologically.
 There are major changes in how the brain functions when one is infatuated, in love, and also when one is keeping a secret.

 Two major brain changes take place during infatuation.

 The first is a flood of the neurotransmitter dopamine.
 One of the functions of dopamine is to heighten the sensation of pleasure.
 Dopamine also increases energy, hence that first animated, exciting conversation.
 Another interesting part of the dopamine response is that the next time one sees that person, before even talking to them, dopamine again floods the system.
 This person has now become associated with intense pleasure.

 The second change is that the level of another neurotransmitter, serotonin, decreases.
 There are three effects associated with decreased serotonin levels that are important to understand here.
 The first is the subjective feeling of emptiness.
 The second is obsessive anxiety.
 The brain literally runs the person away from the emptiness towards the person who has become the object of the obsession.
 The third effect is sleep disturbances, which I’ll discuss later.